 To assume that Jesus made intoxicating drinks is to assume that after everyone had drunk all the other intoxicating wine, then they needed more of the best intoxicating wine and Jesus was the man to do it.

 Jesus, Wine, and the Lord’s Supper

 Many denominations have wine as a part of the “Eucharist,” the Lord’s Supper.
 Did Jesus use wine in the Lord’s Supper?
 No, He did not.
-Actually, wine has nothing to do with the Lord’s Supper.
 The word “wine” is never used in reference to the Lord’s Supper.
 People have invented the idea that Jesus used wine in the Lord’s Supper.
 Jesus mentioned the specific content of the cup to drink is “fruit of the grapevine.”
-On top of all of this, Jesus used unleavened bread because it was the time of the Passover when all leaven was thrown out (Exod 12:15, 19; 13:7).
-This also included the throwing out of fermented wine.
-In fact, this “fruit of the grapevine” must have also been unleavened limiting any possible fermentation to be between 0-4%.
-If with bias one asserted this “wine” to be 4% alcohol, then this would be useless to drinkers since gallons would have to be drunk to intake enough to intoxicate, but even then the wine would be so deluded and quickly released from the body.
+Add to all of this, Jesus used unleavened bread because it was the time of the Passover when all leaven was thrown out (Exod 12:15, 19; 13:7).
+This also included the removal of fermented wine.
+In fact, this “fruit of the grapevine” must have also been unleavened limiting any possible fermentation to be between 0–4%.
+If one asserted this “wine” to be 4% alcohol, then this would be useless to drinkers since gallons would have to be drunk to intake enough to intoxicate, but even then the wine would be so deluded and quickly released from the body.

 Favorable Uses of Alcohol